 Here is another (beautiful) example from @jennifersusanstyle, where our paint-shade-du-jour is looking a bit taupe-y (is that a word?
 It is now!).

 It’s just dark enough and has just enough brown undertone in it to perfectly highlight both the white bookshelves as well as the bricks and the wood accents.

 Here’s another shot of the same home with Pale Oak on the exterior.
-In the previous shot, the homeowner had yet to complete the trim paint (it was just primed), but she chose Benjamin Moore Super White for the final trim shade.
+In the previous shot, the homeowner had yet to complete the trim paint (it was just primed).
+The house is gorgeous for sure, and so is that show-stopping double rainbow!

 There you go!
 I hope this post helped you see just how incredible (and underappreciated) Pale Oak by Benjamin Moore really is.
 If you’re searching for a perfect light greige for your home, give Pale Oak a chance to see if it makes the cut.